spatie/twitter-oembed/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/spatie/twitter-oembed/Check%20&%20fix%20styling?label=code%20style)](https://github.com/spatie/twitter-oembed/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/twitter-oembed.svg?style=flat-square)](https://packagist.org/packages/spatie/twitter-oembed)

-This is a utility package to retrieve tweets with Twitter's [oEmbed API](https://developer.twitter.com/en/docs/twitter-for-websites/oembed-api).
-You don't need to set up an account for Twitter's oEmbed API, but it's only able to retrieve a stripped down version of a tweet and its data.
+A utility package to retrieve tweets with Twitter's [oEmbed API](https://developer.twitter.com/en/docs/twitter-for-websites/oembed-api).
+The main benefit of Twitter's oEmbed API is that it's public.
+You don't need to set up a developer account to get started, but the data in the response is minimal.

-This could be useful to set up a package that embeds Tweets in markdown or emails without using a JavaScript embedder.
+This package is meant to set the stage for tools that embed Tweets.
+For example, a markdown plugin that embeds tweets as static HTML so your blog doesn't need a bloated JavaScript widget.
+Or a rich text editor plugin for your email platform so tweets can be embedded in newsletters, like Substack does.

+It's still in an experimental stage, I'm not sure what direction this is going to go yet.
+I don't think it's valuable enough as long as it doesn't support displaying basic data like an image or quoted tweet, which the oEmbed API doesn't return by default.

 ## Support us